alex-kinokon/jsx-dom/README.md

 If you need to create an SVG element that is not in the list, or you want to specify a custom namespace, use the attribute `namespaceURI`.

+If you do not need SVG and CSS property automatic type conversion support, you can import from `jsx-dom/min` for a smaller build.

 ```jsx
 import React, { SVGNamespace } from "jsx-dom"